spaceuma/OPEN-UMA-Rover/README.md

 ### Raspberry Pi

 The Raspberry Pi 3B+ is used to control the rover.
-Using the ROS framework, it receives data from Arduino through the serial port, and from the GPS ROS node subscribing to its topics, publishing each value in a different topic that can be visualized in a LabVIEW GUI.
+Using the ROS framework, it receives data from Arduino through the serial port, and from the GPS ROS node through different topics, publishing each value in a different topic that can be visualized in a LabVIEW GUI.

 <img src="Images/image85.PNG" width="50%">